peterzernia/nixos-configuration/README.md

 # nixos-configuration

+## Creating new host
+1. Create new directory in hosts with desired config
+2. Create new entry in nixConfigurations in flake.nix
+3. Install NixOS on new machine
+4. Close these files into ~/nixos
+5. Copy hardware configuration into hosts/<host>
+6. `git add .` may be needed to make new files available to nix store
+6. Run `sudo nixos-rebuild switch` --flake ~/nixos#<host>

-## Steps
+## Steps to install existing host
-1. Install NixOS on any machine and then clone these files into ~/nixos
+1. Install NixOS on any machine
+2. Clone these files into ~/nixos
 2. Run `sudo nixos-rebuild switch --flake ~/nixos#<host>`

 ## modules